Born in 1970, Kate Daudy is a British visual artist recognised for her work exploring the limits of language.

 Known for her written interventions in public and private spaces, Daudy’s work is based on an ancient Chinese literati practice of seeking to understand the universe through art and nature.

-Daudy’s Chinese studies at Oxford have driven a profound interest in calligraphy and philosophy, which have led into an array of artistic forms and disciplines including sound work, performance, interactive collaboration, photography, sculpture and large-scale installation.
+Daudy’s Chinese studies have driven a profound interest in calligraphy and philosophy, which have led into an array of artistic forms and disciplines including sound work, performance, interactive collaboration, photography, sculpture and large-scale installation.

 She commonly uses wood or felt fabric to create her writings, as well as her more characteristic ink drawings.
 Her words reflect or contrast with the nature of the object she makes or chooses, and value what she writes on for what it might evoke or represent.